billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-Timestamps and character encodings are other non-sensitive uses of URL parameters
+Timestamps and character encodings are other non-sensitive uses of URL parameters.

 <div align="center">
 <figure>